 - Synthesis + Reporting

 Switching to first person…

 Hi!
 I’m Sarah.
-I believe design is a powerful tool to connect and build – relationships and brands, projects and places – especially those that challenge status quo.
-In 2003, I received my Bachelors of Industrial Design from Carleton University (with distinction!) and in 2007 I received my Masters of Applied Arts in Design from Emily Carr University of Art + Design.
-With over twelve years of experience in the design + sustainability space, I split my working time as freelance communication designer, facilitator and design educator.
+To me, design is a practice and a creative process that can be used to slow us down and bring us together – to connect and build meaningful relationships, projects and experiences – especially those that challenge and disrupt the status quo.
+In 2003, I received my Bachelors of Industrial Design from Carleton University (with distinction) and in 2008 I received my Masters of Applied Arts in Design from Emily Carr University of Art + Design where my thesis explored slow design.

-As a freelance designer, I get excited when a new project comes my way and I get to help clients figure out how to best position themselves and get their messages out to the world.
-This work is mostly for web and print, with occasional environments and material prototypes.
-See work samples here and read my post about how I work with clients here.
+As a freelance designer, I am inspired when a new project comes my way and I am invited to help clients figure out how to best position themselves to share their story and service with the world.
+This work is mostly designing visual identities for web and print, with occasional environments and material prototypes.
+Click through to see work samples and read my post about how I work with clients.

-As an educator, I teach industrial design at Emily Carr University and design thinking + civic engagement with Simon Fraser University’s Certificate Program in Dialogue and Civic Engagement.
+As an educator, I have taught multiple courses in industrial and interaction design at Emily Carr University, including medical product design, service design, applied sustainable design and professional practice.
+Additionally, I teach design thinking + civic engagement for SFU’s Certificate Program in Dialogue and Civic Engagement.
 This work keeps my design research game strong and challenges me in ways beyond anything else I do.

-If you are still here reading this (wow!), and would like to connect or pitch a project to me, please reach out.
+If you are still here (wow!), and would like to connect or pitch a project to me, please reach out.